Growth and fluctuation in perturbed nonlinear Volterra equations: Deterministic Volterra Equations

 The results of this section are proven via the usual machinery of comparison and asymptotic analysis but also rely crucially on the construction of a \emph{linear} differential inequality to achieve sharp results.
 The key steps in the argument can be understood as follows: \begin{itemize} \item[Step 1:] Using \eqref{upper_discuss}, derive the nonlinear differential inequality

 where $I_\epsilon(t) = \int_T^t \phi(x(s))\,ds$. \item[Step 2:] Use \eqref{fasym2} to derive the \emph{linear} differential inequality

-Since we can solve this inequality directly, there is no additional loss of sharpness here. \item[Step 3:] Careful asymptotic analysis of the solution to the inequality \eqref{linear_inequality_discuss} using hypotheses on $L_f(H)$ yield upper bounds on the size of the solution to \eqref{eq.xpert}. \item[Step 4:] The upper bounds achieved in Step 3 are recycled and further simple estimation yields the conclusions shown in the results above. \end{itemize} The steps outlined above are also very successful in the presence of random forcing, as we will demonstrate presently.
+Since we can solve this inequality directly, there is no additional loss of sharpness here. \item[Step 3:] Careful asymptotic analysis of the solution to the inequality \eqref{linear_inequality_discuss} using hypotheses on $L_f(H)$ yield upper bounds on the size of the solution to \eqref{eq.xpert}. \item[Step 4:] The upper bounds achieved in Step 3 are recycled and further estimation yields the conclusions shown in the results above. \end{itemize} Essentially the same steps outlined above are successful with random forcing, as we demonstrate below.

-\section{Deterministic Examples}
+\subsection{Deterministic Examples}